SamStudio8/samstudio8.github.io.off/_posts/2015-07-23-bridgebuilding-p2.md

 that will contain all the reads.
 Lovely.

 What about when there are no valid mappings to be made?
 Under what conditions could this even happen?
-The `i`-loop would never meet it's break condition if a chromosome to be translated (as listed in the translation text file) was never seen in the first place. *i.e.* There were no sequence identifiers using the GRCh37 syntax.
+The `i`-loop would never meet its break condition if a chromosome to be translated (as listed in the translation text file) was never seen in the first place. *i.e.* There were no sequence identifiers using the GRCh37 syntax.
 A sprinkling of debugging print statements confirmed no translations ever occurred, and `trans[i] = file_entries` was always the result for each iteration through the translation file...